 Youth Justice assesses and refers eligible young people to the program.
-HYPA nominates eligible young people for properties, and provides customers with intensive support.
-Housing SA and Community Housing Providers are the housing providers, and manage the tenancies and properties assigned to the program.
+HYPA nominates eligible young people for properties and provides them with intensive support.
+Housing SA and community housing providers are the housing providers, and manage the tenancies and properties assigned to the program.
 All organisations work closely together to meet the aims of the program.

-Young people are eligible for the program if they meet all of the below conditions:
+Young people are eligible for the program if they meet all the below conditions:

 - they’re aged between 16 to 25

-- they’re eligible for community housing in line with the Community housing eligibility policy, if a Community Housing Provider is the provider
+- they’re eligible for community housing in line with the Community housing eligibility policy (PDF, 131.4 KB), if a community housing provider is the provider

 - they agree to participate in the program